microsoft/PowerPlatformConnectors/certified-connectors/Pipeliner CRM/Readme.md

 # Pipeliner CRM
 Pipeliner is a next generation sales CRM software designed to empower sales teams and grow profitable customer relationships.
-The conector provides an API to work with Pipeliner objects.
+The conector provides an API to work with Pipeliner records.

 ## Publisher
 Pipelinersales, Inc.